 All business-owned vehicles in Hawaii must be covered by commercial auto insurance.
 This policy covers the cost of work vehicle accidents.

 Trucking companies may need additional liability insurance coverage to comply with regulations.

-Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance, as personal auto policies usually exclude business use.
-It can be added to general liability insurance or a business owner's policy.
+Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance (HNOA), as personal auto policies usually exclude business use.
+It can be added to general liability insurance or a business owner's policy (BOP).

-In Hawaii, insurance agents, agencies, and brokers are licensed by the Hawaii Department of Commerce and Consumer Affairs Insurance Division.
+In Hawaii, insurance agencies, agents, and brokers are licensed by the Hawaii Department of Commerce and Consumer Affairs Insurance Division.
 Insureon is licensed in Hawaii for property and casualty insurance as Insureone Insurance Services America, LLC (NPN 18539837).
-You can verify our licensure with the Hawaii Department of Commerce and Consumer Affairs by entering our state license, 460749, into the field labeled "License Number."
+You can verify our licensure with the Hawaii Department of Commerce and Consumer Affairs by entering our state license, 460749, into the license number field.